carlosprietobarron/capstone-socialnet/README.md

 # Swipex Social Network Site

-> This is the Capstone project for the HTML and CSS course within the Microverse program.
+> This is a Clone of a Social Network concept by Vlad Ermakov on Dribbble.
 The objective of this project, it's to create a Social Network site with a page for listing all the contacts of the user, from this page he can acces the chat window and the user (contact) data page with details of the contact.